nicholasgower/PlanetsLib/README.md

 The following conditions are hidden but always enabled.

 * `planet-str` - A string (<=8 characters) encoded as a double and stored in a planet's surface properties.
 Setting this from a string can be inconvenient, so the following functions are included to help modders encode strings into a planet's properties, then decode the resulting double back into a string.
 Every planet should have a unique planet-str to have the intended effect, but this is not required.
 If two in-engine planets are intended to be different surfaces on the same planet, they can be given the same planet-str.
 Restricting a recipe to a particular planet-str makes it possible to explicitly restrict recipes and buildings to a single planet.
 In most situations, mods other than PlanetsLib will not need to use these functions.
-  * `PlanetsLib.planet_str.set_planet_str(planet)` : Sets the planet string of a planet.
+  * `PlanetsLib.planet_str.set_planet_str(planet) <- str` : Sets the planet string of a planet.
 This is done automatically for all planets, but these default strings can be overidden.
 If two planets share the first 8 character names, they will have the same planet string, so one of them should be manually changed to a different string if the modder doesn't want conditions to apply to both planets.
   * `PlanetsLib.planet_str.get_planet_str(planet) -> str` : Returns the planet string of a planet, decoded from double to string.
 Not used very often in practice.
-  * `PlanetsLib.planet_str.get_planet_str_double(planet)` : Returns the planet string of a planet as a double.
+  * `PlanetsLib.planet_str.get_planet_str_double(planet) -> double` : Returns the planet string of a planet as a double.
 If the planet string has not been set yet, it will return the planet string that the planet will have by the end of data-final-fixes.lua.
 This function is used internally when setting the surface conditions of a recipe or entity.
 * `parent-planet-str` - A planet-str referencing the planet's parent planet.
 Used by moons to indicate their parent body.
 Automatically defined when a body's parent is defined as a planet.

 ## Further notes for contributors